Wednesday, 8 July 2026

 The Madlanga Commission dominated coverage across 702, Power FM, Cape Talk and SAfm, with evidence leader Matthew Chaskalson unpacking WhatsApp chats between suspended crime intelligence deputy head Feroz Khan, tobacco businessman Mosa Seyad and EFF leader Julius Malema.
 The messages suggest Khan drafted parliamentary questions aimed at removing former Inspector General of Intelligence Isaac Dintwe, with Seyad acting as middleman.
 Malema filed an affidavit denying he conspired to orchestrate Dintwe's removal.
 Separately, the commission confirmed it is engaging the Presidency about extending its 31 August deadline, with several witnesses including Nhlanhla Mkhwanazi still to return.

-Power FMDiscuss Malema, Khan and the Madlanga Commission's widening net on Power FM in chatstation power-fm
+Heard on Power FM · 15:02 SASTAsk locl about this: Malema, Khan and the Madlanga Commission's widening net, heard on Power FM

 Finance Minister Enoch Godongwana's decision to temporarily withhold July 2026 equitable share allocations from more than 60 municipalities ran hard on Power FM, Cape Talk and SAfm.
 Metros including Johannesburg, Mangaung, Buffalo City and Nelson Mandela Bay are affected over persistent breaches of the Municipal Finance Management Act, unrealistic revenue projections and unsustainable wage bills.
 Deputy Finance Minister Ashor Sarupen framed it as a corrective measure to protect public money, with funds released only once recovery plans are submitted.
 The freeze followed violent Rotanda water protests and a debt deal with Rand Water.

-Power FMDiscuss Treasury freezes grants to non-compliant municipalities on Power FM in chatstation power-fm
+Heard on Power FM · 16:10 SASTAsk locl about this: Treasury freezes grants to non-compliant municipalities, heard on Power FM

 The Constitutional Court upheld a Western Cape High Court ruling declaring provisions of the Refugees Act unconstitutional and invalid, in a case brought by the Scalabrini Centre of Cape Town and Lawyers for Human Rights.
 Justice Steven Majiedt found that asylum seekers cannot be denied refugee status simply for failing to produce documents or missing the five-day reporting window at a refugee reception office.
 Cape Talk highlighted the ruling's impact on children of asylum seekers, who under the previous regime could be deported alongside parents without an independent assessment of their claims.